COVID-19 Advice and Guidance

-You have the right under the General Data Protection Regulations to ask for your personal information to be given back to you or another service provider of your choice in a commonly used format.
-This is called data portability.
-For information on when this right can be applied and a request form, use the link below:
+You have the right to ask for your data to be given back to you, or to be passed on to another service.
+This is called the right to data portability.
+For information about when this is possible, and the form needed to ask for your data to be moved, use the link below:

 Right to Object

-You have the right to object to the processing of your data.
-For information on when this right can be applied and a request form, use the link below:
+You have the right to tell us to stop using your data.
+This is called the right to object.
+For information about when this is possible and a request form, use the link below:

 Right to Rectification